 Yes, ADP solutions are based in the cloud.
 We have advanced data storage and prioritization technologies so our clients can run payroll and complete essential HR tasks faster.

-This guide is intended to be used as a starting point in analyzing payroll cloud software and is not a comprehensive resource of requirements.
+This guide is intended to be used as a starting point in analyzing how to do a payroll and is not a comprehensive resource of requirements.
 It offers practical information concerning the subject matter and is provided with the understanding that ADP is not rendering legal or tax guidance or other professional services.
 Please consult with your legal counsel.